-Jolanta Lasota - Chief Executive of Ambitious about Autism (as of 01.10.14)
+Jolanta Lasota - Chief Executive of Ambitious about Autism

 Jolanta is passionate about enabling children, young people and families affected by disability to live the life they choose.
 She previously worked for a number of leading voluntary sector organisations including Turn2us, Shelter, I CAN and the Governance Hub.
 She is Chair of the Autism Education Trust and SEND Consortium which runs the service SENDirect.

 (as of 29.04.15)

-Marjolein joined the governing body in April 215 as a Community Governor.
+Marjolein joined the governing body in April 2015 as a Community Governor.
 After working in Community Theatre and Theatre in Education, Marjolein taught geography in secondary schools before focusing on work in the learning disability field within the voluntary sector from 1992 onwards.
 Since 2001 she has been Director of Kith & Kids, a North London based charity supporting families with children and adults who have autism and/or learning disabilities through volunteer-supported projects and activities.

 (as of 12.12.18)